GKD-stack/cyberbullying/dc.md

 If a score surpasses the first threshold, then the victim is warned and provided with educational resources and reminded of actions they can take including blocking and flagging accounts.
 If there are other account holders or if the account has parental controls, then the parents will be notified.

-If a score surpasses the second threshold, then actions that were recommended to the victim are automatically done, a real person is notified to look more into the case, and the victim will be notified.
+If a score surpasses the second threshold, then actions that were recommended to the victim are automatically done, a real person from the Instagram team is notified to look more into the case, and the victim will be notified.
 For example, an account that consistently sends inappropriate messages will be blocked unless the user unblocks them manually.
 If there are inconsistencies with this process, the original user can also submit feedback anytime as a false flag.

 ![Flowchart](/cyberbullying/assets/flow.png)